FireFragment/greybox/README.md

 npm run serve
 ```

 This command is in **national development** mode by default.
-Use `npm run serve:debug` to start local server with debug mode, `serve:prod` for production or `serve:int` for PDS development.
+Use `npm run serve:debug` to start local server with debug mode, `serve:prod` for production or `serve:pds` for PDS development.

 ### Compiles and minifies for production
 ```
 npm run build
 ```

 This command builds **national production** mode by default.
-Use `npm run build:debug` to build debug version, `build:dev` for development or `build:int` for PDS production.
+Use `npm run build:debug` to build debug version, `build:dev` for development or `build:pds` for PDS production.

 ### Lints and fixes files